ishraq-dagamseh/Malaria_Detector/README.md

 7. built Custome CNN model
 8. compiled and optimized the model
 9. fit the model with data
-10. evaluate the performance of the model
+10. evaluated the performance of the model
 11. plot the performance.